-The end of the financial year is 31 March 2021.
-This article outlines suggested actions for end of year record keeping and accounting.
+The end of the financial year is 31 March 2022.
+This article outlines what information we need to prepare your financial statements.
 We recommend you action this today!
 It will save you time, costs, and unnecessary complexities.

 To Action: Information we need to prepare your financial statements

-We prefer a read only API’s from exchanges.
+We prefer read only API’s and CSV/Excel exports from exchanges.
 We use the API to get receive your transaction history from each exchange.
 Please email us your ‘API Key’ and your ‘Secret Key’ for each exchange used.
 For more information about how to create and API and about what exchanges are compatible click here.

-For other exchanges that do not support API’s (such as Easy Crypto*, BitPrime, etc) we require a CSV export of trade history/
+For other exchanges that do not support API’s (such as Easy Crypto*, BitPrime, etc) a CSV/Excel export of trade history is sufficient.

 *Easy Crypto ‘swaps’ are not contained in CSV exports.
 If you have swapped altcoins on Easy Crypto, please provide this information. (e.g. Bought 50 XRP for 0.012 BTC on 1/4/20, or screen shot all of your swaps and email to us.